kevinfAAA/kevs-project-portfolio-3/README.md

 A program that successfully scrapes job information from the indeed.com website It showcases my python ability.

-A live programe can be found [here](https://kevs-project-portfolio-3.herokuapp.com/).
+A live program can be found [here](https://kevs-project-portfolio-3.herokuapp.com/).

 ![Indeed Web Scraping Program](assets/images/portfolio-3.JPG)